top of page

 When Fear and Helplessness Lead to Inaction

-When problems appear vast and uncontrollable, attention narrows.
+When problems appear vast and uncontrollable, why wouldn't we feel overwhelmed at times - a normal psychological response.
 We hesitate.
 Decisions are deferred.
 Action feels risky, or pointless.

 • powerlessness intensifies fear and doubt

-When we think about it in this way. inaction doesn’t reduce distress—it quietly compounds it.
+When we think about it in this way, inaction or ineffective action doesn’t reduce distress - it quietly compounds it.

-For those of us that are getting tangled up in this, the challenge is not motivation, but more behavioural rigidity and inflexibility under pressure.
+For those of us that get tangled up in this, motivation or now knowing what we should do is seldom the problem, but often it's more behavioural rigidity and inflexibility under pressure.

 What Psychological Flexibility Actually Is

-Psychological flexibility refers to the ability to remain present with difficult thoughts and emotions without being controlled by them, while continuing to take action that aligns with what matters.
+Psychological flexibility refers to the ability to remain present with difficult thoughts and emotions without being hijacked by them, while continuing to take action that aligns with what matters.

 It is not: